What Are Some Cars That Have Low Repair Costs?

 The Honda Accord provides similar value to the Honda Civic, providing drivers with an affordable, quality vehicle with cheap maintenance expenses.
 The average Honda Accord driver pays around $732 per year for annual maintenance, on average.
 Like the Civic, the Accord has spare parts readily available at any repair shop, which means you shouldn’t need to wait long – or pay a fortune – for Honda Accord repairs.

 The Honda CR-V is the third of four Honda vehicles on our list. the Honda CR-V has an average annual maintenance cost of $745 per year, which is much less than similar mid-sized vehicles.
-Expect to pay around $971 per year for annual maintenance on a 5-year old Honda CR-V, with newer model year vehicles requiring much less maintenance (while being covered by the warranty).
+Expect to pay around $971 per year for annual maintenance on a 5-year-old Honda CR-V, with newer model year vehicles requiring much less maintenance (while being covered by the warranty).
 That’s hundreds of dollars less than similarly popular vehicles in this class, like the Ford Escape.

 The Honda Odyssey is one of the safest and most popular minivans in America, and it’s no surprise to see the Odyssey make our list of vehicles with cheap maintenance expenses.
 Most minivans require little annual maintenance, but the Odyssey particularly shines.
-With expected average annual maintenance of around $521 year, the Honda Odyssey provides unbeatable value compared to other minivans.
+With expected average annual maintenance of around $521 year, the Honda Odyssey provides an unbeatable value compared to other minivans.
 And, like other Honda vehicles, parts are readily available at any repair shop due to the popularity of the Odyssey.

 The Nissan Pathfinder is a crossover SUV that isn’t the most popular vehicle in its market segment (which, admittedly, is crowded).
 However, the Nissan Pathfinder has some of the cheapest average annual repair costs of any vehicle.
 The Nissan Pathfinder costs around $636 per year for repairs and maintenance, on average, according to our research.
 Compared to other vehicles in this class, you’re saving hundreds per year in maintenance and repairs.

 The Ford Mustang is not one of the cheapest cars to repair overall, but it does have surprisingly cheap maintenance costs compared to other sports cars.
 The iconic vehicle has some of the cheapest average annual maintenance and repair costs in the sportscar segment, making it ideal for those who want strong performance without spending a fortune every year.
-Expect to pay around $699 per year for average maintenance on a 5-year old Ford Mustang, according to our research.
+Expect to pay around $699 per year for average maintenance on a 5-year-old Ford Mustang, according to our research.

 The Chevrolet Spark is an affordable vehicle (with an MSRP of around $13,600) with cheap repair costs.
 At a price this low, the Chevrolet Spark has cheap repair costs because of its low-cost components.
 It has manual window and door locks, for example, and a low-powered motor.
 All of that adds up to cheap repair costs whether you get the base or upgraded model.
 The Chevrolet Spark excels at being a cheap and economical car, and it’s no surprise it makes our list of cars with cheap average repair costs.

-Volkswagen cars aren’t known for their rock bottom repair costs, but the Volkswagen Jetta is still one of the cheapest cars to own overall.
+Volkswagen cars aren’t known for their rock-bottom repair costs, but the Volkswagen Jetta is still one of the cheapest cars to own overall.
 It’s the sedan version of the Golf, offering upgraded features and functionality at a slightly higher price.
 The latest version of the Volkswagen Jetta has one of the lowest overall ownership costs of any major vehicle.
 Although repair costs are slightly higher than other cars on our list (like many other German vehicles), the Volkswagen Jetta remains one of the best cars for those looking for competitive annual maintenance expenses.

 The Kia Soul is a cheap, multi-purpose vehicle with low running costs.
 It’s one of Kia’s best-known and most popular vehicles, and the cheap repair costs make it a favorite among those seeking low overall ownership expenses.
 The latest Kia model has average annual repair costs of around $454 per year, making it much cheaper than many other makes and models of vehicles on our list.
 Even after five or more years of ownership, the Kia Soul should continue offering competitive repair costs while delivering high dependability to drivers across the country.